Knowledge Base Sections ▾

 Which Gonka model to choose for coding

-Two frontier models are available via JoinGonka Gateway, with both at the same price — $0.003/1M tokens.
-Choice depends on the task:
+Two frontier models are available via the JoinGonka Gateway, both at the same price — $0.0032/1M tokens.
+The choice depends on the task:

 - Kimi K2.6 — a powerful model with a focus on agentic and tool-based tasks (function calling, multi-step scenarios).
-Suitable when you need an agent that actively uses tools.
+Suitable when you need an agent that actively utilizes tools.

-- MiniMax M2.7 — another modern option in the set; it's useful to have the ability to switch if one model works better for your style of tasks.
+- MiniMax M2.7 — another modern option in the set; useful to have the ability to switch if a certain model fits your style of tasks better.

-Since both are priced the same, switching between them costs nothing — experiment and choose the one that yields the best results for your objectives.
-You can get an updated list of models by querying GET https://gate.joingonka.ai/v1/models.
+Since the price is the same for both, switching between them costs nothing — experiment and choose the one that gives the best result for your tasks.
+You can get an updated list of models by calling GET https://gate.joingonka.ai/v1/models.

-Working tip: for agentic tools (Cline and similar), native tool calling is critical — it is available in Gonka models, so the agent correctly handles file reading, command execution, and search.
+Pro-tip: for agentic tools (Cline and similar), native tool calling is critical — Gonka models have it, so the agent correctly calls for file reading, command execution, and search.
 For autocomplete, enable streaming so the response starts appearing immediately without waiting for full generation.

 Frequently Asked Questions about switching